 Today is the first day of an Hour of Code and over at the ScratchEd website they are offering the Interactive Holiday Card that we played with in Boston.
 It’s really fun!
 You should check it out:

 - Hour of Code Activity & Handout (in many languages too!)

-And here are some of projects that folks made that day … inspiration for you to dive in and do some making and remixing of your own we hope!
+And here are some of the links to the projects that folks made that day … inspiration for you to dive in and do some making and remixing of your own we hope!

 Karen and MItch led us off in this workshop with the question “what do we mean when we talk about coding” as we way to open up our notions of coding and engage us into meaning-making together.
 Last week, in a connectedlearning.tv webinar called Themes, Issues, and Benefits of the Learning To Code Movement, Chris Lawrence from Mozilla and the Hive Learning Network asks a similar question in a slightly different way when he asks the panel “what is “code” code for?”.
 The discussion around this prompt was really interesting as the webinar engaged a team of folks who bring a variety of different perspectives, including writing project educators Joe Dillon and Mia Zamora as well as Mitch Resnick.

 In the webinar, MItch encourages thinking about the “wide walls” that we create to introduce youth to coding, allowing for a range of reasons and opportunties for a wide diversity of learners and makers, including those for creative expression and storytelling.
 Scratch was created specifically with these kinds of wide walls to allow for creative expression, as well as low thresholds for entry and high ceilings for making and creativity.